PhD Projects: Social Biobehavioural Research Group

 The project aims to measure the evolution of diverse health dimensions for monitoring changes in healthy ageing (HA), to elucidate the dynamic interactions between HA and its determinants, such as leisure activities, and antecedents, and to identify the impact of the pandemic on HA with the English Longitudinal Study of Ageing (ELSA).

-This research aims to understand the interplay between people’s genetic propensity for mental health traits, social connections, leisure engagement, and mental health, using polygenic scores (PGSs) and data from the English Longitudinal Study of Ageing (ELSA).
+This research aimed to understand the interplay between people’s genetic propensity for mental health traits, social connections, leisure engagement, and mental health, using polygenic scores (PGSs) and data from the English Longitudinal Study of Ageing (ELSA).

 Making use of the National Child Development Study (NCDS) and the British Cohort Study (BCS) datasets and using advanced statistical methods, this project examines the long-term impact of social capital on mortality and physical and mental health outcomes using health biomarkers.